Vancouver-KDD/book-study/05-pragmatic-programmer/chapter-8-before-the-project/kyounghan-topic46-solving-impossible-puzzles.md

 ## Degrees of Freedom
 ### Popular buzz-phrase "thinking outside the box"
 - Encourage us to recognize constraints that might not be applicable and to ignore them
-- But that is the box?
+- But what is the box?
 - If the "box" is the boundary of constraints and conditions, then the trick is to find the box
-- Whihch may be considertably larger than you think.
+- Which may be considertably larger than you think.

 ### Key to solving puzzle
 - To recongnize the constraints